xiazilla/LoLDB/PITCHME.md

 # What did we learn?
 * Back-end:
 	* Database maintenance through MongoDB
 	* RESTful APIs
-	* Flask
 	* Postman
 * Front-end:
 	* Created website from scratch with React
+	* CORS
 +++

 # What can we do better?
 * Add more customization and features throughout our site
 * Implement regular expressions in Search
 * Reduce page load time with API calls
-* Additional sorting options

 +++

 # What puzzles us?
 * Inconsistency with website's routing
+* GCP in general
 ---

 # Critique of SWEet Travels